nios-students/docs/wiki/Admissions.md

 b) You can add 2 __more subjects but the maximum count of subjects shouldn't go past seven i.e. no more than 7 sebjects__

+c) You can choose one vocational sebject.

-c) NIOS let's you choice any sebject however, you **MUST** chose your sebjects according to your future career/goals
+d) NIOS let's you choice any sebject however, you **MUST** chose your sebjects according to your future career/goals

 # Senior Secondary (12th Standard)